 You might be thinking, “but Facebook lets me post this sort of stuff in any case.
 Why would I need a website?”

 Please read on to see why a website will do your cycling shop wonders.

-If your budget allows for it you can add an ecommerce store to your cycling shop website.
+If your budget allows for it, you can add an ecommerce store to your cycling shop website.

-In this case you’d still have a news section, but now you’ll also add your latest cycling products to your online store.
+In this case, you’d still have a news section, but now you’ll also add your latest cycling products to your online store.

-This is a phenomenal way to reach people with your cycling products.
+Email offers a phenomenal way to reach people with your cycling products.

 A person who consents to receiving emails from you is far more committed than someone who likes or shares your stuff on Facebook.

 What effort lies behind a like or a share?

 It’s like going downhill on an ebike.
 No effort.